edwardmilsom/function-space-learning-rates-paper/README.md

-### Function-Space Learning Rates Paper
+### Function-Space Learning Rates

-Temporary repo for anonymous submission.
-Apologies for the mess.
-We are working on an easy-to-use library and clear instructions to replicate results.
+Code for the paper "Function-Space Learning Rates".

-Code for FLeRM / recording function-space learning rates is found in normalised_optimiser.py.
-LoRA experiments used a slightly modified version in lora/train_scripts/normalised_optimizer.py to handle LoRA parameter properly.
+If you are interested in trying FLeRM yourself, ignore all files except `flerm.py` and `flerm_example_training_script.py`. `flerm.py` is the entire "library" for FLeRM, making it very easy to use. `flerm_example_training_script.py` is an example training script that shows how to use FLeRM in a very standard setting, training an MLP with skip connections on CIFAR-10.
+We have made an effort to present and comment both of these files nicely, so hopefully they are fairly self-explanatory.
+Note that depth scaling is more complicated than width scaling because you need to copy / split the base function-space learning rates up between the new layers in the deeper model, but hopefully the code should be clear.

-mlpcifar10/mlp_cifar10.py is the training script for the ResMLP, pytorch_transformer_example/claudemain_wrapper_load_masses.py is the training script for the transformer, adapted from the transformer example given in the pytorch github.
-Both of these show how the code in normalised_optimiser.py is used with a model to use FLeRM. lora/train_scripts/{gpt2.py,llama3.py} are the training scripts for the LoRA experiments.
+All other files are for reproducing the plots / experiments from the paper. mlpcifar10/mlp_cifar10.py is the training script for the ResMLP, pytorch_transformer_example/claudemain_wrapper_load_masses.py is the training script for the transformer, adapted from the transformer example given in the pytorch github. lora/train_scripts/{gpt2.py,llama3.py} are the training scripts for the LoRA experiments.
+There are various bash files that run different experiment settings, which are hopefully not too indecipherable.
+Included also are .txt files containing bash commands for organising the outputs of the experiments.
+In the experiment_results folder is a python file along with more .txt files that show how to process the experiment results into aggregate results files.
+These can then be plotted with the `plot_grid.py` or `plot_lora.py` files (`plot_one_dict.py` is also available for producing single subplots).

 Usual requirements of pytorch, huggingface transformers, matplotlib, numpy etc.